Mark137139/minesaken/README.md

 # minesaken
-Minesaken - Forsaken replicated in Minecraft
+Minesaken - Forsaken replicated in Minecraft EDU
+Just copypaste the .ts source or import the .mkcd file into Code Builder